largehadroncollider/lhcSiteSource/content/defconguide.md

 Cabs can get expensive and are very popular, and they may try to drive you to strip clubs and other places.
 Compare prices to Lyft/Uber to see which one is cheaper.
 You can also make friends with people who want to go to the same place you do and split the cost.
 Try to travel at off times, and think in advance of where you need to be, when you need to be there, then give yourself at least the standard margin.

 Depending on where you are staying, the Las Vegas monorail might be another option to help you get around.
+This is a popular option for getting to the LVCC.
 It runs between MGM Grand and SLS.

 It operates between 7am and 00:00-03:00 depending on the day.
 More details can be found [here](https://www.lvmonorail.com/).